Eric McCain

 Eric McCain (born January 23, 1986) is a former professional gridiron football wide receiver.
 He was signed by the Quad City Steamwheelers as a street free agent in 2008.
 He played college football for the Glendale Community College.

 McCain was also a member of the BC Lions and the Toronto Argonauts of the Canadian Football League.

+In 2025 McCain was inducted into the NJCAA Football Hall of Fame with his 2005 Undefeated Glendale Community College teammates. making McCain an official member of the NJCAA Hall of Fame.

-Early years
+Early life

 Eric McCain was born on January 23, 1986, in Flagstaff, Arizona.
 McCain started playing football at the age of five years, in Pop Warner Football.
 McCain attended Coconino High School, where he starred in Basketball and Football.
 In McCain's senior season at Coconino High School, He lettered in football and helped lead the 2003 Coconino Panthers Football team to a Div 4-A Playoff Berth and earned 2003 Grand Canyon All-Region and All-State Wide Receiver honors.

 College career

 McCain signed a letter of intent to play with the Glendale Community College Gauchos, in Glendale, Arizona, in 2004.
 As a true freshman, McCain started 6 games and earned ALL WSFL First Team Wide Receiver Honors.

 Prior to the start of the 2005 season, McCain was named to the 2005 NJCAA Pre-Season All American Team.
 In his sophomore season, McCain started all 11 games and had 49 catches for 933 yards and 11 touchdowns.
 McCain helped lead the undefeated Gauchos to a 2005 NJCAA National Football Championship, where he was voted the 2005 NJCAA National Championship MVP, and named the best receiver in Glendale Community College history by NJCAA Hall of Fame Head Coach Joe Kersting.
 In the Valley of the Sun Bowl, McCain had six catches for 177 yards and one touchdown.

 McCain redshirted in 2006 for academic issues.